michaelmusty/.dotfiles/README.markdown

 *   `diff()` forces the unified format for `diff(1)`.
 *   `ed()` tries to get verbose error messages, a prompt, and a Readline environment for `ed(1)`.
+*   `env()` sorts the output of `env(1)` if it was invoked with no arguments, because the various shells have different ways of listing exported variables.
 *   `gdb()` silences startup messages from `gdb(1)`.
 *   `gpg()` quietens `gpg(1)` down for most commands.
 *   `hgrep()` allows searching `$HISTFILE`.